 A few weeks ago I took the opportunity to compare Hipmunk, an up-and-comer in the world of travel search, to the 800-pound gorilla we know as Kayak.
 Although I liked a lot of what I saw in Hipmunk, it fell short in a few critical areas.
 The events that followed really knocked my socks off.
 Maybe it’s because I’m a newbie blogger, but I was not expecting the folks at Hipmunk to email and call me to talk about the shortcomings I saw in their product.
 I was happy to chat with them because, as I said, the product overall is very promising even if it still needs a few changes.
+If you want to check out new softwares, you can check this appointment software.

 I had a phone conversation with Hipmunk CEO Adam Goldstein and will continue to stay in touch with them as new product developments are rolled out.
 Adam seemed genuinely interested in some of my concerns, explained why certain decisions were made, and pointed out a few features I may have overlooked.
 I’ll start out with Hipmunk’s flight search tool and discuss hotel search tomorrow.